 - Does DynamoDB support atomic updates?

-- Is DynamoDB serverless?
+- Is DynamoDB real-time?

-- What is DynamoDB used for?
+- What does DynamoDB support?

-- Is DynamoDB document-based?
+- Is DynamoDB HIPAA compliant?

 - Is DynamoDB columnar database?